-Runs the program with YAMS (modified FSPAK).
-The computing time can be dramatically improved compared to when solv_method is FSPAK.
+Run the program with YAMS (modified FSPAK).
+The computing time can be dramatically improved when solv_method is FSPAK.

 OPTION hetres_int 5 10

 The position (5) to identify the interval in the data file and the number of intervals (10) for heterogeneous residual variances as used in GIBBS3F90.